Life of Jesus: Justice

 In the narrative of the four canonical gospels after the betrayal and arrest of Jesus, he is taken to the Sanhedrin, a Jewish judicial body.
 Jesus is tried by the Sanhedrin, mocked and beaten and is condemned for making claims of being the Son of God.
 He is then taken to Pontius Pilate and the Jewish elders ask Pilate to judge and condemn Jesus—accusing him of claiming to be the King of the Jews.

 After questioning, with few replies provided by Jesus, Pilate publicly declares that he finds Jesus innocent, but the crowd insists on punishment.
 Pilate then orders Jesus' crucifixion.
 Although the Gospel accounts vary with respect to various details, they agree on the general character and overall structure of the trials of Jesus.

 After the Sanhedrin trial Jesus is taken to Pilate's court in the praetorium.
 Only in the Gospel of Luke, finding that Jesus, being from Galilee, belonged to Herod Antipas' jurisdiction, Pilate decides to send Jesus to Herod.
 Herod Antipas (the same man who had previously ordered the death of John the Baptist) had wanted to see Jesus for a long time, because he had been hoping to observe one of the miracles of Jesus.
-However, Jesus says almost nothing in response to Herod's questions, or the vehement accusations of the chief priests and the scribes.
+However, Jesus says nothing in response to Herod's questions, or the vehement accusations of the chief priests and the scribes.
 Herod and his soldiers mock Jesus, put a gorgeous robe on him, as the King of the Jews, and sent him back to Pilate.
 And Herod and Pilate become friends with each other that day: for before they were at enmity.
-After questioning Jesus and receiving very few replies, Herod sees Jesus as no threat and returns him to Pilate.
+After questioning Jesus and receiving no replies, Herod sees Jesus as no threat and returns him to Pilate.

 After Jesus' return from Herod's court, Pilate publicly declares that he finds Jesus to be innocent of the charges, but the crowd insists on capital punishment.
 The universal rule of the Roman Empire limited capital punishment strictly to the tribunal of the Roman governor and Pilate decided to publicly wash his hands as not being privy to Jesus' death.
 Pilate thus presents himself as an advocate pleading Jesus' case rather than as a judge in an official hearing, yet he orders the crucifixion of Jesus.